Larissa: Transport

-The city is in close proximity of many interesting destinations in the region (Mount Olympus, Mount Kissavos, Meteora, Lake Plastira, Pilio, etc.) suitable for daily trips.

 Sports

-The local football club AEL FC currently participates in Superleague Greece.
+The local football club AEL FC currently participates in Super League Greece.
 The team won the Greek Championship, in 1988, and won the Greek Cup in 1985 and 2007.
 These titles place AEL among the five most important football clubs in Greece.

 Two other professional football clubs with long histories also represent the city: Apollon and Iraklis.

 AEL has hosted its home games at the AEL FC Arena, a UEFA 3-star-rated football ground, since November 2010.
 Other important sport venues are the National Sport Center of Larissa (EAK Larissas), which includes the Alcazar Stadium and the Neapoli Indoor Hall.

 The National Sports Center of Larissa can accommodate a number of sports and events (football, basketball, wrestling, swimming, boxing, martial arts, handball, water polo, etc.), while the Sports Hall has hosted important athletic events (the 1995 FIBA Under-19 World Cup, the 1997 Women's EuroLeague Final Four, the 2003 Greek Basketball Cup Final Four, martial arts events, etc.), and it is also used for cultural events, such as dance festivals.

 Historical population

+The population of Larissa at different times was as follows: